Petlja/TxtProgInPythonEng/docs/_sources/02_Console/02_Console_11_collections.rst.txt

 The *print* function was executed for each value *i* of sequence 0, 1, 2, 3, 4, but in this example, those values are not used in the loop body.
 Thus, we achieved that the *print* function was executed 5 times in exactly the same way, that is, it was repeated 5 times.

 Another common use of this type of range is to get through all the elements of a tuple.
 In such case, the loop variable serves as an index.
-This way of passing through the values of the tuple is suitable when besides these tuple values in the loop we also need their sequence numbers (this way of passing through the collection is more common in other programming languages than Python).
+This way of going through the values of the tuple is suitable when besides these tuple values in the loop we also need their sequence numbers (this way of going through the collection is more common in other programming languages than Python).

 .. activecode:: console__collections_for_range_len